 Some medicines need to get stored in a fridge (between 2 to 8 degrees Celsius), including:

 If your medicines are normally refrigerated and become unrefrigerated for a while, ask your doctor or pharmacist whether you need to throw them out and replace them.

 Medicines contaminated by floodwater

-Throw out any medicines that have been contaminated by floodwater.
+Throw out any medicines that get contaminated by floodwater.
 Food, liquids or medicines that have come into contact with contaminated floodwater can make you ill.

 Floodwater is often polluted by sewage or agricultural and industrial wastes and chemicals.
 Contaminated water and mud can increase the risk of infections such as such as leptospirosis, diarrhoea, conjunctivitis, and ear, nose and throat infections.